MaxCyClonE/Leetcode-Python/README.md

 # Leetcode-Python
-My solutions to the Leetcode problems.
+My study note and solutions to the Leetcode problems.